UlyssesWu/FreeMote/README.md

 `PM> Install-Package FreeMote.Tlg -Source https://www.myget.org/F/monarchsolutions/api/v3/index.json`

-Or, you can add the nuget feed in your VS. (Recommended)
+Or, you can add that nuget feed in your VS. (Recommended)

 ---
 by **Ulysses** (wdwxy12345@gmail.com) from Project AZUSA